swcarpentry/DEPRECATED-boot-camps/version-control/git/remote/Readme.md

 using some of GitHub's features.
 We'll be continuing our work on testing as an example.

-For the rest of this section, I'll assume that there are two collaborators, A and B. I'll assume that they have super-easy github names, and that their repositories are at github.com/a and github.com/b.
+For the rest of this section, I'll assume that there are two collaborators, Alpha and Beta.
+I'll assume that they have super-easy github names, and that their repositories are at github.com/alpha and github.com/beta.

 ### Exercise : Get set up

 Step 1 : Group up in pairs

-Step 2 : Create an exercise branch

-    $ git checkout -b exercise

-Step 3 : Add your collaborator as a remote and check to make sure you're connected, e.g., B would type the following
+Step 2 : Add your collaborator as a remote and check to make sure you're connected, e.g., Beta would type the following

-    $ git remote add a https://github.com/a/REPO_NAME.git
+    $ git remote add alpha https://github.com/alpha/REPO_NAME.git
     $ git remote -v
-    $ git fetch a
+    $ git fetch alpha

-Let's say that B is interested in adding a feature to the code that B and A are working on.
+Let's say that Beta is interested in adding a feature to the code that Beta and Alpha are working on.
 Previously, we worked on a mean function, so let's add a median function.

 ```python
 def median(numlist):